conda-forge/admin-requests/README.md

 To do so, please create a new `.yml` file in the `requests` folder.
 Check `examples/example-cfep-3.yml` for the required metadata.

 For provenance and transparency, the PR description must include a link to the original PR and the logs, along with the artifact(s) to be reviewed.

+## Add a package output to a feedstock

+By default, `conda-forge` feedstocks cannot push packages to our channel that another feedstock makes.
+If you need to move a package build from one feedstock to another, you should request the output be added to the new feedstock via this repository.
+An example request is located in [examples/example-add-output.yml](examples/example-add-feedstock-output.yml).
+Make a PR putting your `.yml` request file in the `requests` directory and the <code>@</code>`conda-forge/core` team will review it.